The Value of Permanent Injury Claims in Maryland

 Vocational rehabilitation experts design a plan for the crash victim to return to the employment market in spite of the injuries suffered.
 These experts calculate the cost of retraining to a new job that is best suited for the Plaintiff.
 The injured victim usually cannot go back to as lucrative a job as the one that he/she left (particularly if the job was physical).

 Many accident victims who have suffered a catastrophic injury need what personal injury lawyers call a life care plan expert.
+Our lawyers see these plans most frequently in birth injury cases but they have applications in every case where the victim needs ongoing care.
 The International Academy of Life Care Planning defines a life care plan as, ''... a dynamic document based upon published standards of practice, comprehensive assessment, data analysis, and research, which provides an organized, concise plan for current and future needs with associated costs for individuals who have experienced catastrophic injury or have chronic health care needs."

 Accordingly, a life care planning expert must coordinate with the accident victim's treating doctors to determine the injury victims future medical care and needs.
 Maryland personal injury attorneys representing accident victims use a life care plan to assist in compiling the economic injury to the crash victim and to articulate to the jury kind of care and the cost of that care that will be required throughout the injured victim's life.